Orchestrator

 Starting a Session

-3. The Orchestrator connects to the MCP server and fetches available tools
+3. Press Enter; the Orchestrator connects to the MCP server and fetches available tools

 What It Can Do